 There’s a lot of traffic happening along the railroad that can’t be seen.
 Maintaining full and certain contact with all points is vital, but in mountainous areas conventional communications can be affected by topography and can be intermittent.
 MRL owns and operates a microwave communications system consisting of 27 sites between Laurel and Clark Fork to ensure voice and data communication is never interrupted.

 Over, under and through; restoring the Mullan Tunnel

 The Mullan Tunnel is a key passage at the summit of the Continental Divide.
-Restoration of the 3,896 foot tunnel began in April 2009.
-When complete, the tunnel will be reduced in length by more than 400 feet and increased in width and height, creating additional clearance to help reduce the overheating of locomotives.
+Restoration of the 3,896 foot tunnel took place in April 2009.
+The tunnel was reduced in length by more than 400 feet and increased in width and height, which created additional clearance to help reduce the overheating of locomotives.